-Let staff know that the organisation’s goal is to provide all employees with a dignified and respectful workplace, and that any form of bullying, harassment or discrimination will not be tolerated.
+Let staff know that the organisation’s goal is to provide all employees with a dignified and respectful workplace and that any form of bullying, harassment or discrimination will not be tolerated.

 Develop and implement a strong bullying and harassment policy, to show your commitment to providing a safe and productive environment for your employees, while promoting a positive work culture for all.
 This policy will also ensure your organisation is compliant in this area.

-For staff, your anti-bullying policy will help them to accurately recognise and define unacceptable behaviour in the workplace, while guiding them to the appropriate resources and contacts for assistance.
+For staff, your anti-bullying policy will help them to accurately recognise and define unacceptable behaviour in the workplace while guiding them to the appropriate resources and contacts for assistance.
 As an employer or manager, keep your door open.
 Keep your own mental attitude positive.
 Continually remind employees about HR policies you have in place around code of conduct, harassment and discrimination.

-You can also use online training courses to make sure all employees are well-informed of the organisation’s stance and policies on bullying, and know exactly where to go for information and who to contact in the event of bullying or harassment.
+You can also use online training courses to make sure all employees are well-informed of the organisation’s stance and policies on bullying and know exactly where to go for information and who to contact in the event of bullying or harassment.

 A certain amount of tension in the workplace can be considered normal.
 It can even lead to the generation of new ideas or ways of doing things.

-However, things become much more serious if a workplace disagreement or discussion turns into ongoing conflict between two or more staff.
+However, things become much more serious if a workplace disagreement or discussion turns into an ongoing conflict between two or more staff.
 Like any conflict, if allowed to fester, it will soon turn the workplace into a toxic environment.

 If left unchecked, inter-office politics can result in bullying, harassment, and a negative work culture.
 It can also lead to poor team performance, low productivity, absenteeism, and high staff turnover – all of which will affect your company’s reputation and bottom line.

-When there’s conflict going on in the workplace, whether it’s the office, sales floor, call centre or job site, it’s vital that managers keep calm and lead by example.
+When there’s a conflict going on in the workplace, whether it’s the office, sales floor, call centre or job site, it’s vital that managers keep calm and lead by example.

-If a discussion turns heated and offensive in the workplace, managers need to take quick action to put an end to conversation.
+If a discussion turns heated and offensive in the workplace, managers need to take quick action to put an end to the conversation.